Ciena expects strong demand from cloud, mobile computing

 Wells Fargo analyst Jess Lubert said healthy spending by Tier-1 U.S. telecom carriers, which have started deploying 100G coherent optics, carrier ethernet and optical transport network switching capabilities, should drive growth for Ciena.

-Tier-1 carriers, such as AT&T Inc (T.N) and Verizon Communications Inc (VZ.N), don't borrow network capacity.
+Tier-1 carriers, such as AT&T Inc and Verizon Communications Inc, don't borrow network capacity.

 Ciena's margins should improve as many companies using its converged packet optical and carrier ethernet solutions are moving from trials to commercial production, Lubert said.